Self-Mastery: Empathy Enhancement & Consciousness Softening

 - Using the modern world to practice the awareness that precedes reflexive glances towards stimulus-response tits and arses.
 Nothing wrong with enjoying a beautiful body, or gesture or dress or whatever — it’s the automatic grasping (isolating) eye you must master.

 - Giving up porn, in all its forms.
 This is absolutely critical.
 Porn leads to dulling of general awareness (or ‘affect’; i.e. consciousness), lower libido and greater anxiety; it is highly addictive and leads to the same problems as drug or video-game addiction.
 Delete all porn from your hard-drive.
 Never, ever, use a porn site.
 Give up masturbating.
 BUT don’t fight the urge, don’t try and resist — this makes it harder.
 Instead feel the restless.
 Locate it in your body, and if you must wank over an idea or image, do it as consciously as you possibly can, notice the crude, searing effect it has on your heart, completely inhabit the hollow, metallic shell-self that results.
-The same applies to all other drug-addictions (fame-hunting, wealth-gathering, belly-cramming, booze-gutting, mind-filling, etc); if you’re going to do them, fine, but watch how it really makes you feel.
+The same applies to all other drug-addictions (fame-hunting, wealth-gathering, belly-cramming, booze-gutting, mind-filling, etc); if you’re going to do them, fine, but watch how it really makes you feel, as it happens.